Arts and Education: Sundays at JASA

 Larry Hurst is a certified trainer and workshop leader with the International Focusing Institute and uses meditation as a means of renewal and source of inspiration.
 His background is in the health sciences.
 After retiring he helped in setting up a wellness network for the UK’s University of the Third Age.
 He has an ongoing interest in continuing professional development.

-Leora Harpaz is an emeritus professor who taught constitutional law at Western New England University School of Law.
-Since receiving emeritus status, she has been an instructor in several senior learner programs and taught undergraduate law courses in the Political Science Department at Hunter College.
-She received her B.A. from Stony Brook University, and has law degrees from Boston University and New York University.
+Leora Harpaz is an emeritus professor of constitutional law at Western New England University School of Law as well as founder of the annual Supreme Court Conference where she has been a speaker for over 20 years.
+Since receiving emeritus status, she has been an instructor in several senior learner programs and taught undergraduate law courses in the political science department at Hunter College.
+She received her B.A. from Stony Brook University, and has law degrees from both Boston University and New York University.

-Douglas Brin facilitates weekly discussion groups at the 92nd Street Y and several independent senior residencies, and lectures at the JCC.
+Doug Brin facilitates weekly discussion groups at the 92nd Street Y and several independent senior residences, and lectures at the JCC.
 He is a former feature writer for the New York Daily News, and both a history and ethics teacher at the prestigious Dalton and Ethical Culture Schools.
 As a visual artist, his work has been exhibited in major neighborhood galleries in Manhattan.

 This course calls on writers of all stripes, persuasions, and experiences.
 Memoirs, poetry, short stories, song lyrics, and letters-to-the-editor are all welcome.
 Find inspiration through art, music, current events, or simply hearing each other’s work.
 Writers are helped through writing prompts to help guide topics if needed.
 When it comes to writing, everything is on the table.

 4:30pm – 5:30pm Shakespeare’s Macbeth with Leo Schaff